bjakja/Kainote/README.txt

 ﻿Kainote:
-Warning!
-Ne version will be much faster ant have a less weight

 Subtitles editor that can play video using FFMS2 (for typesetting, timing and more advanced edition) or DirectShow (for playback or minor subtitles edition).